Selection of sports persons clean, transparent: Rijiju

 The selection process of sports persons for international competitions is clean and transparent and there is no scope for discrepancy, Union Sports Minister Kiren Rijiju said in Lok Sabha on Thursday.
 Rijiju also said the government bears the cost of training, travel and other expenses of sports persons who are trained to take part in different competitions.

 "The selection process is very clean, transparent and fair.
 We have told the sports federations that if there is any discrepancy, the government will take action," he said during Question Hour.
-The sports minister said the government has a very comprehensive plan under which sportspersons are being provided all kids of assistance through ports federations.
+The sports minister said the government has a very comprehensive plan under which sports persons are being provided all kinds of assistance through sports federations.

 "All sports federations, including the Indian Olympic Association, are happy with the government," he said.
-Rijiju also said the government keeps helping former players too..
+Rijiju also said that the government keeps helping former players.

+The minister said at present, 14,659 athletes are being assisted for training under various schemes of department of sports.
+Of these, 8,701 are getting benefited through full time residential facilities.
+Awards and recognition are also given to meritorious sportspersons.

+A decision has been taken to allow use of sports facilities of the department of sports free of cost to athletes and coaches, he said.
+The minister said financial assistance is provided for training of sportspersons, their participation in exposures and competitions abroad and for athletes living in indigent circumstances.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)